Tchibo

 Tchibo is a German chain of coffee retailers and cafés known for its range of non-coffee products that change weekly.
 The latter includes: clothing, furniture, household items, electronics and electrical appliances.
 In Germany, Tchibo's slogan is "Every week a new world" (Jede Woche eine neue Welt).
 Tchibo has further expanded its product range to sell services such as travel, insurance, and mobile-phone contracts.

 With over 1,000 shops, Tchibo is one of Germany's largest retail chains.
 The company is headquartered in Hamburg.
-Tchibo's coffee is sold in supermarkets and other smaller stores in the United States, Canada, Czech Republic, Saudi Arabia, Slovakia, Slovenia, Bulgaria, Romania, Turkey, Hungary, Ukraine, Syria, Israel, Jordan, Russia, United Arab Emirates, Poland, Ireland, United Kingdom, Switzerland, Liechtenstein, and Lebanon.
+Tchibo's coffee is sold in supermarkets and other smaller stores in the United States, Canada, Czechia, Saudi Arabia, Slovakia, Slovenia, Bulgaria, Romania, Turkey, Hungary, Ukraine, Syria, Jordan, Russia, United Arab Emirates, Poland, Ireland, United Kingdom, Switzerland, Liechtenstein, and Lebanon.
 It is also sold online.

 History

 Founding

 Tchibo was founded in 1949 in Hamburg by Max Herz and Carl Tchilinghiryan, and still maintains its headquarters in the north of the city.
 The name Tchibo is an abbreviation for Tchiling and Bohnen (coffee beans).
 During its formative years, Tchibo concentrated on a mail-order service of freshly roasted coffee beans, processed in the company's own roasting facility in the Hamburg district of Hoheluft.